acl-org/eacl-2024/_pages/program/diversity.md

 - **Birds of a Feather (BoF) Sessions**, for participants to discuss research in specific areas, exchange ideas and possibly identify new collaborations.
 - **Language diversity** [panel and games](https://gitlab.com/ceramisch/eacl21diversity/-/wikis/EACL-2021-language-diversity-panel-and-games): we have organized events for participants, including:
   - a panel to discuss possible measures for increasing and promoting language diversity in conferences,
-  - language games for giving a taster of different languages and celebrate language diversity (including an interactive presentation of the Ukrainian language).
+  - language games for giving a taster of different languages and celebrate language diversity, and
+  - an interactive presentation of the Ukrainian language.
 - **Group Mentoring Sessions**, for students and early-career researchers to meet and get advice from senior researchers on various topics including career choices, work-life balance, and how to set collaborations.
 The sessions will be structured as round-table discussions.
 - **Affinity Group Socials** to raise awareness of socio-cultural differences among our community and promote interactions.
 We have reached out to various groups and opened calls and will support them in hosting their events during EACL:
   - AfricaNLP